Colorado Buffaloes men's basketball: CU Events Center

 The CU Events Center is an 11,064-seat multi-purpose arena on the Boulder main campus of the University of Colorado.
 The arena opened in 1979, and is home to the Colorado Buffaloes men's and women's basketball teams and the CU volleyball team.
-The CEC opened in 1979 and the first game played there was the CU Men's Basketball team hosting the USSR basketball team.
+The CEC opened in 1979, and the first game played there was the CU Men's Basketball team hosting the USSR basketball team.
 The largest crowd ever to witness a game was on December 5, 2012, when 11,708 people watched CU play CSU (CU won the game 70–61).
-The facility has also hosted its fair share of concerts as Bob Dylan, U2 and Stevie Wonder are some of the artists to have performed there.
+The facility has also hosted its fair share of concerts, as Bob Dylan, U2, and Stevie Wonder are some of the artists to have performed there.

 The facility was originally named the CU Events/Conference Center and cost $7.7 million to build.
 In September 1990, it was renamed the Coors Event Center to honor a $5 million gift from the Adolph Coors Foundation.
 In 2018, the name was changed to the CU Events Center.

 Practice facility

-In the fall of 2011, the school opened the doors on a brand new practice facility that is located right next to the CU Event Center.
-This provides locker rooms and practice courts for the men's & women's basketball teams as well as the women's volleyball team.
-The facility is 43,000 square feet and cost $10.8 million, all from private funds.
-Each of the two practice courts are 11,000 square feet and are exact replicas of the CU Event Center—down to the lines and logos.
+In the fall of 2011, the school opened the doors on a new practice facility that is next to the CU Event Center.
+This provides locker rooms and practice courts for the men's and women's basketball teams as well as the women's volleyball team.
+The facility is 43,000 square feet and cost $10.8 million to build, all from private funds.
+Each of the two practice courts is 11,000 square feet and is a replica of the CU Event Center, down to the lines and logos.
 The school also took extra care to make sure that the facility matches the other 200-plus buildings on campus by using sandstone and red-tiled roofs.

 The facility is also one of two athletic facilities to be given LEED Platinum Certification, which is the highest possible by the internationally recognized system developed by the US Green Building Council.
-The facility is estimated to be 40% more energy efficient and 30% more water efficient than similar buildings to it.
+The facility is estimated to be 40% more energy efficient and 30% more water efficient than similar buildings.

 C-Unit

 The student section for CU Basketball is referred to as the C-Unit.
-A grassroots organization that was started by a few students in 2004, the C-Unit has gone on to receive tons of praise for their ability to cheer the Buffs on.
-They started getting attention nationally when the school sent 50 members to Los Angeles for the 2012 Pac-12 Tournament, and then upon getting a bid to the NCAA Tournament, the school sent 100 of them to The Pit in Albuquerque to cheer the team on in their victory over UNLV in the second round of the tournament.
+A grassroots organization that was started by some students in 2004, the C-Unit has gone on to receive tons of praise for their ability to cheer the Buffs on.
+They received national attention when the school sent fifty members to Los Angeles for the 2012 Pac-12 Tournament, and then upon getting a bid to the NCAA Tournament, the school sent 100 of them to The Pit in Albuquerque to cheer the team on in their victory over UNLV in the second round of the tournament.
 The C-Unit, combined with the large number of CU fans who followed the team down for the weekend, turned The Pit into "Coors Event Center South".